Coding Quests

 add_stat(stat)

-The preset system lets you define stat templates in the Inspector:
+The preset system is where this gets pleasant.
+Define stat templates in the Inspector:

 GDScript